kinglozzer/sapphire/docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 `Requirements.force_js_to_bottom`, will force SilverStripe to write the Javascript to the bottom of the page body, even if there is an earlier script tag.

+## Extending / Customising
+The `Requirements` class is essentially a convenience “front end” for a class named `RequirementsHandler`, which handles the actual tracking and output of files and scripts.
+If you need to override the `RequirementsHandler` backend, you can specify your own class (that implements `Requirements_Backend`) using the following configuration setting:

+	:::yml
+	Injector:
+	  RequirementsHandler:
+	    class: MyRequirementsHandler

 ## API Documentation